realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - Live Code Example: [How Coroutines Work in Kotlin](src/main/kotlin/coroutineExample.kt)

 - ## Conclusion
-  - The "paradigms" are not "better" or "worse" than each other, they are just different ways to structure the "state" and "behavior" of the program.
+  - The different paradigms are not better or worse than each other, they are just different styles to structure the state and behavior of software to provide a solution.
-  - Different aradigms can be used together to create a program that is easier to understand and maintain.
+  - Different paradigms can be combined together to create a program that is easier to understand and maintain.
   - Paradigms are not frozen and are constantly evolving as new ideas are added to the software development methods to make creating software easier and more effective.
   - Each paradigm has their own trade-offs and costs that must be considered when choosing which paradigm is appropriate for a particular problem.
 Sometimes, the best solution is the simplest one.
-  - Paradigms are not "dogma," and should not be followed blindly, but should be used as a guide to help structure and organization the program to be easiest to understand and change.
+  - Paradigms are not dogma, and should not be followed blindly, but should be used as a guide to help structure and organization the program to be easiest to understand and change.
-  - Paradigms "one-size-fits-all," and should be chosen based on the requirements of the problem and the experience of the programmer or team.
-  - Paradigms are not "independent," and are often used together to create a program that is easier to understand and maintain.
+  - Paradigms are not independent, and are often used together to create a program that is easier to understand and maintain.